Tarun0951/weather_monitor/README.md

 # Weather Monitoring Dashboard

 This is a weather monitoring dashboard application that provides real-time weather information, forecasts, and alerts for various cities.
-The application consists of a backend API built with FastAPI and a frontend built with Streamlit.
+The application consists of a backend API built with FastAPI and a frontend built with Streamlit along with MongoDB as Database

 ## Features